-The decision to delay the disclosure of inside information is made and recorded by the Board of Directors, the CEO, the CFO or the Vice President of Legal Affairs of Nexstim.
+The decision to delay the disclosure of inside information is made and recorded by the Board of Directors, the CEO, or the CFO.
 In the event of delayed disclosure, Nexstim notifies the FIN-FSA of the delay immediately after the inside information has been published.

 The management of Nexstim assesses independently whether information is significant to the price of the company's share.
 This assessment is based on the expected extent and importance of the decision, fact or circumstance on Nexstim's activities as a whole.
 Information will be considered to have a significant effect on the price of the share if a reasonable investor would be likely to use that information as part of the basis of his or her investment decisions.